 Her Latin epithet was “Stella Maris” (“Star of the Sea”) but she was also known as “Regina Coeli” (“queen of heaven”).
 However, her cult was considered by some to be a destructive influence on civilised society.
 The Emperor Augustus described the rituals as ‘pornographic’ and tried to promote Roman gods in her place.

-Her cult eventually died out with the spread of Christianity in the Sixth Centuary AD although many have argued that her worship survived in the Christian devotion to the “Virgin Mary”.
-Thus although her last temple closed in 550AD, worship of Isis never stopped, just changed form.
+Her cult eventually died out with the spread of Christianity in the sixth century AD although many have argued that her worship survived in the Christian devotion to the “Virgin Mary”.
+Thus, although her last temple closed in 550AD, worship of Isis never stopped, it merely changed form.

-There is certainly more than a passing resemblence between images of the two, and both were (according to myth) virgins when they concieved their holy offspring.
+There is certainly more than a passing resemblance between images of the two, and both were (according to myth) virgins when they conceived their holy offspring.
 However, unlike Mary, Isis was powerful and independent and not just regarded as the mother of a god.